 Storage Instructions

-Icebox pies taste the best when they’re eaten within a few days (this isn’t hard to do in my house!).
+Icebox pies taste the best when they’re eaten within a few days.
 The longer they sit in the fridge, the softer your crust will become and the texture of the lemony filling will start to change.

-The best way to store your lemon icebox pie is to cover it in plastic wrap and store it in the fridge for up to 3 days.
+• Store: Store your lemon icebox pie by covering it in plastic wrap and storing it in the fridge for up to 3 days.
 Wrapping it is important so the pie doesn’t absorb any odors from the other food in your fridge.

-For more warm weather treats, check out my recipes for no-bake strawberry icebox cake, no-bake cheesecake, and lemon bars.
+For more summer dessert recipes, check out this no-bake strawberry icebox cake, no-bake cheesecake, and for lemon lovers these lemon bars.

 More Delicious Pie Recipes